 Warren then picked up the flute while Cave played the piano for “Shoot Me Down”, “a song so rare it’s not on the record,” Cave noted.
 The walls shook from his vibrato as he bellowed, “Your hands, they flutter up / Armed and dangerous, my buttercup/ Shoot me down / In flames.”

 Cave then hand-picked a band of hostages to accompany him on stage while he performed his raunchy rendition of a century-old American folk song, “Stagger Lee”.

 He instructed his entourage to put all of their phones away.
-When one woman insisted on using it, he was quick to bat the phone out of her hand, eliminated all traditional and conservative social mores, not to mention his bold slow dance with the burliest man in the bunch.
+When one woman insisted on using it, he was quick to bat the phone out of her hand, eliminating all traditional and conservative social mores, not to mention his bold slow dance with the burliest man in the bunch.

 He ended the evening with “Rings of Saturn”, a haunting melody with cryptic words, leaving the audience wanting for more, as always.

 Fans who have yet to experience Nick Cave and the Bad Seeds can catch the final leg of the Latin and North America tour, which will take place in Washington DC, Brooklyn, NY and Toronto, ON on October 25, 26, and 28.